Kazakhstan, Uzbekistan and Mongolia among top landlocked developing countries for FDI worldwide

 The majority of investment flows remained concentrated in a small number of the 32 economies, with the top five LLDC recipients accounting for 83% of the total FDI received by the group, UNCTAD said.
 The leading countries in terms of FDI were Kazakhstan, Ethiopia, Uzbekistan, Mongolia and Uganda.

-LLDCs in Africa, Asia, and Europe observed an increase in investment inflows, while those in Latin America and the Caribbean experienced a decline.
+LLDCs in Africa, Asia and Europe observed an increase in investment inflows, while those in Latin America and the Caribbean experienced a decline.

 Among the LLDCs in developing Asia, Kazakhstan experienced an 83% surge in FDI to $6.1bn.
 Although equity flows decreased, reinvested earnings reached an all-time high of $10bn, bolstered by substantial profits in extractive industries.